Killing four birds with one Gaussian process: the relation between different test-time attacks: Introduction

-At the same time, the curvature of the decision function of a GP can be predetermined before training: choosing a long lengthscale yields a GP with a flat decision surface, whereas a short lengthscale leads to a more curvy surface.
-This gives us the unique opportunity to study vulnerability towards evasion attacks in context of nonlinear model curvature.
-Such a relationship is known for linear models like support vector machines~\cite{DBLP:conf/ccs/RussuDBFR16} and used for mitigations in deep neural networks~\cite{2017arXiv170508475H,raghunathan2018certified}.
-We conduct a broad empirical study that investigates decision surface curvature and vulnerability towards evasion attacks on GP.

-Moreover, a steep curvature of the classification function is are more likely to fit randomness in the data, and thus overfit.
-Membership inference attacks have been found to depend on overfitting \cite{2017arXiv170207464H}.
-Such overfitting further often implies high confidence on seen training data.
-GPs, instead, are not forced to be overly confident on the training data, and overfitting can directly controlled by setting the lengthscale.
-This yields yet again an ideal setting to study membership inference attacks on GP.
-Intriguingly, we further find that membership inference and model stealing are closely related on GP, and hence extend our study to model stealing attacks.

-More in detail, our contributions are as follows: \begin{itemize} \item We prove using GP that learning and static security guarantees, such as a fixed, secure radius around each training point, are opposed.
-Our analysis also emphasizes the need for a rejection option in context of robustness.
-We further show how many queries an attacker needs to analytically recompute GP's training data and parameters. \item To complement our formal work, we conduct a broad empirical study on four security and two computer vision data sets, this time focusing on curvature of the GP.
-In evasion attacks, decision function curvature only changes the kind of attack that is needed to succeed: Highly optimized attacks tend to fool a steep curvature, whereas less optimized attacks are more effective on flat curvature classifiers.
-In contrast, we show that the training data can not be empirically determined iff the GP is properly configured.
-Then, however, the kernels parameters are easier to estimate. \item We conclude that attacks on ML algorithms should not be studied in isolation, but in relationship to each other: mitigating one attack might enable another, different attack vector. \end{itemize}
+\textbf{Contributions.} Our formal analysis confirms vulnerability towards evasion at test time once the GP has learned.
+Due to its mathematical form, GP allows to analytically compute the lengthscale iff the training data is known and only one lengthscale used.
+We further conduct a broad empirical study of vulnerability on six data sets, focusing on decision function curvature.
+To this end, we introduce two model reverse engineering attacks, one for GP's lengthscale, one for the kernel.
+Decision function curvature often only changes the kind of attack that succeeds.
+In evasion, highly optimized attacks tend to fool a steep curvature.
+This steep curvature also leaks the data.
+On the other hand, one-step evasion attacks are more effective on flat curvature.
+This flat curvature also leaks parameters like the lengthscale.
+In contrast, leakage of the kernel occurs at any lengthscale.
+We conclude that attacks on classification should not be studied in isolation: mitigating one attack might just enable a different attack.